ItsTheSebbe/SequenceDesigner/README.md

 Sequence Designer

-Provide a valid cadnano json file and use:
+Provide a valid cadnano json file and a scaffold file and use:

-python3 seq_designer.py <file>
+python3 seq_designer.py <cadnano_file.json> <scaffold_file>